w3c/trace-context/spec/AMQP/20-AMQP_FORMAT.md

 It is recommended, however, for AMQP implementations to make the best effort attempt to read the trace context from the message and use it while reporting such problems.

+TODO: do we need to define a way to specify trace context of read operation?
+Is there anything in AMQP protocol that can be used to carry this context?

 ## `traceparent` AMQP format